petrachi/css_grid/README.md

 --

 Preprend and Append are not fully handled by the GRID_CONFIG constant.
-Specialy prepend negative values
+Specialy prepend negative values.

 --

-Allow to specify the html tag we want to create. basicly it's div, except for container wich use section.
-An additional param in wich I can tell 'use header tag here, and article tag for that' would be nice
+Add ArgumentErrors in helpers.

 ## Contributing